tahczeban/MechaCar_Statistical_Analysis/README.md

 - In FIGURE:8 the overall sample t-test was calculated and the following statistical data was compiled: mean of 1498.78, with a p-value of 0.06, which is greater than 0.05, indicating no statistical difference.
 This means that the overall sample statistically approximates the population mean of 1500 PSI; therefore, the null hypothesis(Ho) should not be rejected.
 - The remainder of the Lots and their respective analyses are illustrated in FIGURE 9:

-- lot 1 t-test: mean is 1500, the p-value of 1 indicates that the population and sample means of 1,500 PSI have no statistical difference between the two; therefore, the null hypothesis cannot be rejected.
+-lot 1 t-test: mean is 1500, the p-value of 1 indicates that the population and sample means of 1,500 PSI have no statistical difference between the two; therefore, the null hypothesis cannot be rejected.

 -lot 2 t-test: the mean is 1500.02 and the p-value is 0.61, which, again is greater than the alpha of 0.05; therefore, the Ho is not rejected.